-CLASS: I.B.COM COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 17AEC201 UNIT: III BATCH-2017-2020
+CLASS:I B.COM(PA) / BBA COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 18AEC201 UNIT: III BATCH 2018-2021

-- During evolution, species have died out and have been replaced by others. - However, the rate of loss of species in geological past has been a slow process, keeping in view the vast span of time going back to 444 million years. - The process of extinction has become particularly fast in the recent years of human civilization. - In this century, the human impact has been so serve that thousands of species and varieties are becoming extinct annually. - One of the estimates by the noted ecologist, E.O.
-Wilson puts the figure of extinction at 10,000 species per year or 27 per day. - This startling figure raises an alarm regarding the serious threat to biodiversity. - Over the last 150 years the rate of extinction has escalated more dramatically. - If the present trend continues we would lose $1/3^{\rm rd}$ to $2/3^{\rm rd}$ of our current biodiversity by the middle of twenty first century. - Let us consider some of the major causes and issues related to threats to biodiversity.
+- One of the estimates by the noted ecologist, E.O.
+Wilson puts the figure of extinction at 10, 000 species per year or 27 per day. - This startling figure raises an alarm regarding the serious threat to biodiversity. - Over the last 150 years the rate of extinction has escalated more dramatically. - If the present trend continues we would lose $1/3^{rd}$ to $2/3^{rd}$ of our current biodiversity by the middle of twenty first century. - Let us consider some of the major causes and issues related to threats to biodiversity.